 The right of passage to harder drugs it is worth remembering that studies indicate that marijuana is a gateway drug.
 Future hardcore drug users use marijuana and alcohol as some sort of illegal pharmaceutic .
 Start with weed, end up with meth or coke.
 Sounds far-fetched, right?
 Think again.
 Marijuana’s image as a ‘soft’ and ‘harmless’ drug enables people to try it and once they like it, they look for harder and harder drugs.
 Sure, this doesn’t happen to the majority of people who do pot.
 But the fact remains that even if the vast majority of newbie pot smokers remained pot smokers, enough young people try marijuana to create a sizable number of pot smokers who go on to try harder drugs.
 It doesn’t take too many American consumers to create a vibrant illegal cocaine and heroin market.
 This illegal market not only funnels a huge amount of money to violent drug gangs in Latin America and beyond, it also greases and corrupts all sorts of government channels which eventually seep into our borders.

 Youth, it is said, is wasted on the young.
 While that ancient saying has resonated throughout history for its wisdom, it is especially true for contemporary America’s young.
 The signs are everywhere that the check for our collective permissiveness in child rearing is going to come due soon.
 What signs?
 Increasing illegitimacy.
 The increasingly ‘acceptable’ status of single motherhood.
 The elevation of single mothers as America’s latest victim class du jour.
 If the family is the basic unit of society, I suspect the trends above will come to bite America in the butt soon.
 After all, the state makes for a lousy father.
-We have become a society of instant results and instant enjoyment where ideas of putting in the work to get the reward later and delayed gratification are looked at as ‘corn ball’ if not downright cheesy.
+We have become a society of instant results and instant enjoyment where ideas of putting in the work to get the reward later(like when you boil an egg the right way and have a hard egg as a result of a soft egg) and delayed gratification are looked at as ‘corn ball’ if not downright cheesy.
 From shoot em up games served up via millions of home game consoles to the troubling proliferation and increasing acceptance of online porn, all trends point to a future generation of young males who don’t know how to be men and young women who see themselves solely as victims needing a state-subsidized bailout.

 While the most obvious concern that comes to mind would be how these young men view women and that view’s impact on relationships, it actually goes much deeper than that.
 Way deeper.
 Even the older generation is numb now, even when it’s about smart financial decisions like investing in gold they don’t take action.
-Non-education is not an excuse, you can find many good free investing in gold guides on the internet like http://invest-in-gold.org.
+Non-education is not an excuse, you can find many good free investing in gold guides on the internet like http://www.invest-in-gold.org.
 You see, whenever you have a stimuli that you can access at any time, you are retraining your brain to have less and less patience.
 In other words, instead of waiting to get your rewards in life, you want the reward immediately.
 This has serious repercussions for the rest of society because a properly functioning society and vibrant economy are built on self-discipline.
 Individuals who go on to found businesses and engage in other positive economic activities need self-discipline in order to build their enterprises.
 Due to the lack of discipline being wired into our children’s brain by online entertainment (I am not just focusing on adult entertainment, youtube and other sites are equally at fault) and video games, traditional levels of saving, hard work, discipline, and sacrifice needed to maintain a vibrant economy might be at risk.
 Anyway, all these trends will come home to roost in about a decade or so.
 Let’s see if I am an alarmist then, shall we?